 - 26. The RFA requires an agency to describe any significant, specifically small business, alternatives that it has considered in reaching its approach, which may include the following four alternatives (among others): "(1) the establishment of differing compliance or reporting requirements or timetables that take into account the resources available to small entities; (2) the clarification, consolidation, or simplification of compliance and reporting requirements under the rule for such small entities; (3) the use of performance rather than design standards; and (4) an exemption from coverage of the rule, or any part thereof for such small entities."
 105 - 27.
-The rules we adopt in today's Order permit providers to satisfy the requirement under section 4(b)(1)(B) of the TRACED Act to take "reasonable measures" to implement an effective caller ID authentication framework in the non-IP portions of their networks, 106 by participating as a member of a working group, industry standards group, or consortium that is working to develop a non-IP solution, or actively testing such a solution.
-107 A voice service provider satisfies this obligation if it participates through a third-party representative, such as a trade association of which it is a member or vendor.
-108 As the record in this proceeding shows, some industry groups have already established working groups
+The rules we adopt in today's Order permit providers to satisfy the requirement under section 4(b)(1)(B) of the TRACED Act to take "reasonable measures" to implement an effective caller ID authentication framework in the non-IP portions of their networks, 106 by participating through a third party representative, such as a trade association of which it is a member or vendor with whom it has a business relationship.
+107 As the record in this proceeding shows, some industry groups have already established working groups dedicated to examining potential non-IP call authentication technologies.
+108 Allowing for such representatives will reduce the burden of this obligation on individual voice service providers, including those which are smaller, and minimize the potential negative impact of broad and inexpert participation identified in the record, 109 while ensuring that all voice service providers remain invested in developing a solution for non-IP caller ID authentication.
+110 - 28.
+In addition, the Order grants a two-year extension from implementation of caller ID authentication to small, including small rural, voice service providers.
+The Order also grants an exemption from our implementation mandate for voice service providers, including small providers, which have certified that they have reached certain implementation goals, and prohibits voice service providers from imposing additional line item charges on consumer or small business subscribers for caller ID authentication.
+In these ways, we have taken steps to minimize the economic impact of the rules adopted in today's Order on small entities.